mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that prints"Hello, World",followed by a new line" ~
+Script that displays a confused smiley.
+~
 ~
 ~